 Recently in Charlotte, a surgeon was in the news after the state’s medical board requested a hearing over allegations he provided insufficient care to several patients, one of whom died the day after he performed a facelift on the patient.
-Concern is not only over the surgeon performing inappropriate surgeries on patients, but also doing so without adequate patient monitoring.
+The concern is not only over the surgeon performing inappropriate surgeries on patients but also doing so without adequate patient monitoring.

 There is no doubt that there are financial considerations for almost every patient we see, but safety should be paramount and not an area to “save money.”
 In appropriate circumstances, certain procedures can be done under local anesthesia (using injections with numbing medicine like at the dentist and not going completely to sleep with a breathing tube).
 However, performing surgeries this way in order to save patients money is dangerous.

 At Charlotte Plastic Surgery, we have a fully accredited operating room equipped with the latest technologies to ensure the safest surgery possible for you or your loved one.
 We don’t cut costs by offering unsafe options so patients choose our practice over other practices.
 What we do is provide safe and excellent care to all of our patients by well-trained, board certified surgeons who work in a fully accredited surgical facility.
 Our safety standards and records speak for themselves.